thescouser89/build-finder/README.md

 The `builds.json` file contains a map where the key is the Koji build ID.
 The special ID of 0 is used for files with no associated build, as Koji builds start at ID 1.
 The map values contain additional maps.
-A partial list of what is contained is in the value maps is: Koji Build Info, Koji Task Info, Koji Task Request, Koji Archive, a list of all remote archives associated with the build and a list of local files from the distribution associated with this build.
+A partial list of what is contained in the value maps is: Koji Build Info, Koji Task Info, Koji Task Request, Koji Archive, a list of all remote archives associated with the build and a list of local files from the distribution associated with this build.